 Palo Alto – May 7, 2018 – The Daily Journal has recognized Cooley partners Barbara Borden and Jessica Valenzuela Santamaria as Top Women Lawyers.
-This marks Borden’s third time being named to the elite annual report.
+This marks Borden’s fourth time being named to the elite annual report.

 The report highlights San Diego-based Borden for her successful 30-year career in high-stakes M&A. As co-chair of Cooley’s M&A group, Borden has led large, cross-practice teams on several high-value transactions, which, in the past two years alone, have totaled more than $15 billion.
 Recent deals include leading the teams advising BroadSoft on its $1.9 billion sale to Cisco Systems and Sucampo Pharmaceuticals on its $1.2 billion sale to Mallinckrodt.